daimo-eth/pay/packages/connectkit/README.md

   <img src="https://pbs.twimg.com/profile_banners/1666972322828541954/1733698695/1500x500">
 </a>

-# Daimo Pay
+# Intent Pay

+Rozo Intent Pay

-Daimo Pay enables seamless crypto payments for your app.
+Rozo Intent Pay is built on top of Daimo Pay, which enables seamless crypto payments for your app.

 Onboard users from any chain, any coin into your app with one click and maximize your conversion.

 ## Features